woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_index.md

                 "view",
                 "edit"
               ],
-              "description": "Scope under which the request is made; determines fields present in response."
+              "description": "Scope under which the request is made; determines fields present in response.", "type": "string"
             }
           }
         },